Spring in Blackhall

 An Old Timer’s View

-(Air: The Rising of the Moon)
+(To the air of The Rising of the Moon)

 (by Nicholas Sharkey)